Sustainability Companies Rise in the U.S.

 The overall atmosphere of the image captures the essence of "ambition meets reality" in corporate sustainability efforts.
 It conveys both the hope and the challenges faced by companies as they strive to achieve their ambitious environmental goals.

-$18 Trillion Price Tag for Green Transition with sustainability companies
+$18 Trillion Price Tag for Green Transition with sustainability for companies

-Experts estimate that despite support from the Inflation Reduction Act, an extra $18 trillion is needed by 2030.
-This is necessary to fully transition U.S. industries to sustainable energy 1.
+Despite support from the Inflation Reduction Act, experts estimate an additional $18 trillion is needed by 2030 to fully transition U.S. industries to sustainable energy 1.

 Regulatory Compliance and Brand Reputation: Key Motivators

-Companies rank sustainability due to reporting requirements, compliance, and brand image.
+Companies prioritize sustainability due to reporting requirements, compliance, and brand image.
 Surprisingly, only one-third cite environmental risks as a significant driver.

 Lack of baseline data on emissions, waste, and water use hinders progress.
 Companies struggle to track their sustainability journey for companies effectively.